 As you may know, Apple has a large range of adapters for iOS devices.
 The main difference between these adapters is the wattage they offer.
-If you are using the wrong adapter, that could make your device to charge slowly.
+If you are using the wrong adapter, that could make your device charge slowly.
 So, please use the correct type of outlet.

 Also, be sure to use the accessories that come with the “Made for iPad” logo.

 In general, charging your device through a USB port takes a longer time than using a wall outlet.
-So, you should use a wall outlet instead of the USB port if iPad Pro Not Charging quickly.
+So, you should use a wall outlet instead of the USB port if iPad Pro says not charging quickly.

 5.4 Check if the Cable is Damaged

 Lightning cables and USB-C cables are vulnerable to damages.
 If your cable is damaged, you cannot expect it to conduct electricity properly.
 So, you should check the cable carefully for the below-mentioned aspects.

 - Is it split or frayed?